 - Industry Employment

 - These four Industry Event Types represent each value that can be entered into a single Industry Event.
 Picking among the 4 types should be determined by which value you have available about the industry.

 - When more than 1 value is known, those additional values can be entered in the Advanced Fields, more on the Advanced Fields can be found in the Event Options article.

-- Purchaser vs Producer Price selection is available for Retail and Wholesale Industries in the Advanced Menu, and will default to Total Revenue.
+- Purchaser vs Producer Price selection is available for Retail and Wholesale Industries in the Advanced Fields, and will default to Total Revenue.

 For example, you know there will be an increased need for nursing home-care in the Region because of an aging population, but you don't know what the mix of private hospitals, nursing homes, and government hospitals will provide this need.

 - Local Purchase Percentage (LPP) will default to 100%.
-This can be adjusted via the Advanced Menu.
+This can be adjusted via the Advanced Fields.

-- Total vs Marginal Revenue selection is available for Commodities that can be purchased via a wholesaler or retailer in the Advanced Menu, and will default to Total Revenue.
+- Purchaser vs Producer Price selection is available for Commodities that can be purchased via a wholesaler or retailer in the Advanced Fields, and will default to Total Revenue.

 This Event type is appropriate if you'd like to model a change in labor payments isolated from Industry production- e.g. examining the impacts of a wage increase for current employees.

 Labor Income Event Value should include all new labor payments in the Region (local workers and in-commuters), including their -

 i.
 Payroll tax

 Note: the model will automatically deduct in-commuting income, payroll tax, personal tax, savings, and imported goods and services.
 All payroll taxes stay in the location of the employment.
 That is, only commuters' post-payroll-taxes-income is deducted.